YoussefMahmod/MoneyTransfering-API/README.md

 # Upcoming features
 - [ ] Deactivate Accounts.
 As we could use the transactions' data history in training Ai Models to create a new AI-based features.
+- [ ] Enhance data ingestion by using background jobs and queues.